annaesvensson/yellow-help/1-en/troubleshooting.md

 Datenstrom Yellow requires write access!
 ```

 Execute the command `chmod -R a+rw *` in the installation folder.
-You can also use your FTP software to give write permissions to all files.
+You can also use your SFTP software to give write permissions to all files.
 It's recommended to give write permissions to all files and folders in the installation folder.
 As soon as the website has sufficient write access in the `system` folder, the problem should be resolved.

 ```
 Datenstrom Yellow requires configuration file!
 ```

 Copy the supplied `.htaccess` file into the installation folder.
-Check if your FTP software has a setting to show all files.
+Check if your SFTP software has a setting to show all files.
 It sometimes happens that the `.htaccess` file was overlooked during installation.
 After the missing configuration file has been copied into the installation folder, the problem should be resolved.

 ```
 Datenstrom Yellow requires rewrite support!